 Does our 529 affect financial aid?

-Yes.
-529 plans owned by either a student or parent are considered a parental asset on the Free Application for Federal Student Aid (FAFSA).
-Colleges expect parents to utilize up to 5.64% of their assets to fund education expenses.
-This means, your child’s financial aid package will be reduced by 5.64% of the amount in your 529.
-For example, if you have $20,000 in your 529, your child’s financial aid will be reduced by roughly $1,128 ($20,000 x 5.64%).
-Ideally, with diverse investments in your 529, your tax free earnings will be greater than this reduction.
-This small decrease pales in comparison to the 20% reduction taken for student assets such as a Uniform Transfers to Minors Act (UTMA) or Uniform Gifts to Minors Act (UGMA).
-You should not report student or parent owned 529 withdrawals used to pay for college expenses on the FAFSA.
+Yes, 529 plans owned by either a student or parent are considered a parental asset on the Free Application for Federal Student Aid (FAFSA).
+Roughly speaking, the amount over $10,000 reduces your child’s financial aid package by 5.64% of that total.
+For example, if you have $30,000 in your 529, your child’s financial aid will be reduced by roughly $1,128 ($30,000 – $10,000 x 5.64%).
+Ideally, with diverse investments in your 529, your tax-free earnings will be greater than this reduction.
+This small decrease pales in comparison to the 20% reduction taken for student assets such as the Uniform Transfers to Minors Act (UTMA) or Uniform Gifts to Minors Act (UGMA).
+You should not report student or parent-owned 529 withdrawals used to pay for college expenses on the FAFSA.

 What can my 529 pay for?

-- Tuition: Private elementary, private high school, and higher education for full and part-time students
+- Tuition: Private elementary, private high school, vocational/trade school, and college for students enrolled at least half-time ($10,000 per year limit for K-12)

-- Room and Board: For full-time students only
+- Room and Board: For students enrolled at least half-time

-- Mandatory Fees: Lab fees, add/drop fees, graduation fees for full and part-time students
+- Mandatory Fees: Lab fees, add/drop fees, graduation fees for students enrolled at least half-time

-- Books: All purchases for full and part-time students
+- Books: All purchases for students enrolled at least half-time

-- Supplies: Pens, pencils, paper for full and part-time students
+- Supplies: Pens, pencils, and paper for students enrolled at least half-time

-- Equipment: Computer, printer, software for full and part-time students
+- Equipment: Computer, printer, software, and internet access for students enrolled at least half-time

 Are 529 withdrawals taxable?

 Example: Chris and Crystal have contributed $15,000 to a 529 plan for their son Chad.
 The account has earned $5,000 in interest and has a current balance of $20,000.
-Based on the calculations below, if Chris and Crystal withdraw more than $5,000 from their 529 plan, Chad will have to pay income taxes at his tax rate plus a 10% penalty.
-If you find yourself in this situation, I highly recommend consulting a tax professional.
+Chad received a $10,000 tax-free scholarship.
+Based on the calculations below, if Chris and Crystal withdraw more than $15,000 from their 529 plan to pay for non-qualified expenses, Chad will have to pay income taxes at his tax rate and a 10% penalty.
+If you find yourself in this situation, I highly recommend contacting one of us.

 What happens if my child receives a scholarship?